hndangkhoa1994-sudo/Pig-Game/README.md

 # Pig-Game
-Pig Game is a two-player dice game built with HTML, CSS, and JavaScript.
-Each player rolls the dice to earn points, but if a 1 is rolled, the turn score resets and switches to the next player.
-Players can hold their score to secure it, and the first to reach 20 points wins.
-Fun, interactive, and easy to play!
+A fun two-player dice game built with HTML, CSS, and JavaScript.
+Players take turns rolling a die to accumulate points — but rolling a 1 resets their turn score!
+Players can choose to “Hold” their score to add it to their total, and the first to reach 20 points wins.
+The interface updates dynamically with active player highlights, dice visuals, and winner effects